Alex Stamos: Controversies

 for misleading investors for more than two years (2015-2018) about the misuse of its users' data.

 Stanford University

 As of August 2019, Stanford University's Center for International Security and Cooperation lists Stamos as an adjunct professor, visiting scholar at the Hoover Institution, and director of the Stanford Internet Observatory.

 Krebs Stamos Group

 At the beginning of 2021, Stamos joined former CISA director Chris Krebs to form Krebs Stamos Group, a cybersecurity consultancy, which quickly landed its first customer, the recently beleaguered SolarWinds.

 In late 2023, SentinelOne, a cybersecurity firm, acquired the Krebs Stamos group; and Alex Stamos joined SentinelOne as Chief Trust Officer.

+Corridor

+As of 2025, Stamos is the chief security officer at Corridor, an AI security startup co-founded by Jack Cable.